cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/03-what-data-is-available.md

 > ![](../assets/img/portal_screenshot_search_bar_collision_single_mu_ROOT_files.png)
 {: .callout}

-The prepended `root:` is because of how these files are stored.
+The prepended `root:` is because of how these files are accessed.
 We'll use these directory paths when we go to inspect some of these files.

 ## Monte Carlo

 We can go through a similar exercise with the Monte Carlo data.
-One major difference is that the Monte Carlo is not broken up by trigger.
+One major difference is that the Monte Carlo are not broken up by trigger.
 Instead, when you analyze the Monte Carlo, you will apply the trigger to the data to simulate what happens in the real data.
 You will learn more about this in the upcoming trigger exercise.